avalanche-strategy/D2D/README.md

 # Dialogue2Data (D2D)

-## About
+## ℹ️ About
 Dialogue2Data (D2D) is an open-source Python package that transforms unstructured interview transcripts into structured data for analysis.
 It consists of two major components:

-- The **Processor**, which leverages natural language processing (NLP), large language models (LLMs), and sentence embeddings to automate topic matching, response extraction, and summarization based on discussion guides.
+- The **Processor**, which leverages natural language processing (NLP), large language models (LLMs), and sentence embeddings to automate topic matching, response extraction, and summarization based on discussion guides (guideline questions).
 The Processor generates structured outputs (e.g., CSV, JSON) that can then be analyzed using any data analysis tools, like `pandas`.
 - The **Evaluator**, which assesses output quality using metrics like faithfulness, correctness, precision, recall, and relevance.

 D2D is ideal for researchers and analysts processing qualitative interview data.